Agent-Tiro/agent-tiro.github.io/htb/lame.md

 Yay!
 Straight to root.
 Lets grab that flag.

+* * *

 As a fun exercise I decided to make an autopwn exploit for this box.
 The basic part of running the exploit was straight forward, especially if you had a listener setup seperately.
-The trickier part was getting the listener running, explot to run and the listener to accept the incoming connection.
+The trickier part was getting the listener running, exploit to run and the listener to accept the incoming connection.
 There are probably more refined ways to do this - but it works.
+The full script is shown below and is available on my [github](https://github.com/Agent-Tiro/HackTheBoxScripts/blob/master/lame-exploit.py).

 ```
 import argparse